Expert Care in Denver for Chest Wall Deformities

-Not only is the RMHC the only facility in the western U.S. to offer this treatment, we are one of only three in the country.
+Not only is RMHC the only facility in the Rocky Mountain Region to offer a dynamic compression brace for the non-invasive treatment for Pectus Carinatum, we are one of only a few in the entire country.
 Additionally, Dr. Marcelo Martinez-Ferro, a world-renowned physician and the developer of the dynamic compression brace, has personally worked in Denver with RMHC’s pediatric surgeons and their patients.

-Pectus carinatum is a common pediatric condition identified by an overgrowth of rib cartilages that cause the chest to protrude forward.
-The condition is about four times more likely to occur in boys than in girls.
+Pectus Carinatum, is the second most common chest wall deformity.
+It is identified by an overgrowth of rib cartilage that causes the chest to protrude forward.
+The condition is about four times more likely to occur in boys than girls.

-There are three ways in which PC occurs.
+There are three ways in which Pectus Carinatum occurs.
 The most common occurrence is during a growth spurt in pre-adolescent males between 11 and 14 years old.
-The second most common is from birth—a pigeon-chested appearance is evident in newborns, and between two and three years old, the chest continues to grow further outward.
+The second most common is from birth – a pigeon-chested appearance is evident in newborns, and between two and three-year-old children, the chest continues to growth further outward.
 The least common occurrence is after open heart surgery.
-In these cases, the sternum fails to heal flat and results in PC.
+In these cases, the sternum fails to heal flat and results in pectus carinatum.

 Pectus carinatum symptoms

-Most children with PC develop normal hearts and lungs, but the deformity of the chest wall could prevent them from functioning at their optimal capability.
-Many children with PC will experience shortness of breath during activity, decreased endurance and some chest pain.
+Most children with Pectus Carinatum develop normal hearts and lungs, but the deformity of the chest wall could prevent them from functioning at their optimal capability.
+Many children with Pectus Carinatum will experience shortness of breath during activity, decreased endurance and some chest pain.